-ActiveCampaign is a robust and extremely user friendly marketing automation and sales CRM platform.
-Its leading feature is Site Tracking, which allows marketers to gain valuable insights of how their visitors are interacting and engaging with their content online.
+ActiveCampaign is a robust and extremely user-friendly marketing automation and sales CRM platform.
+Its leading feature is Site Tracking, which allows marketers to gain valuable insights into how their visitors are interacting and engaging with their content online.

 ActiveCampaign records essential clickstream data and granularly segment contacts based on that data.
 With contacts segmented, marketers can perform behavior-based targeting at scale.

 Although Site Tracking works flawlessly with ActiveCampaign’s own embedded forms, integrating it with third-party forms can be a bit tricky.